yunhak0/yunhak0.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi I'm Yunhak Oh! 👋

-I'm a current master's degree candidate for Industrial & System Engineering at Korea Advanced Institute of Science and Technology (KAIST), where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).
+Hello! 👋 I'm a Ph.D. student in Graduate School of Data Science at KAIST, where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).

 I'm actively on research with my best colleagues at [Data Science and Artificial Intelligence Lab](http://dsail.kaist.ac.kr/).

 My research interest is mainly on anything connected to or can be represented as graphs!

+- Recommendation
-- Graph Neural Networks (GNNs)
+- Graph Neural Networks (GNNs) for Chemistry and Biology
-- Continual Learning
-- Neural ODEs
 - General Machine Learning and Data Mining